You searched for: “argentum

 Word Entries containing the term: “argentum

 From Decimus Iunius (Junius) Iuvenalis (Juvenalis) (c.
 A.D.
-60-117); Saturae, I, 74; who attacked the vices of the plutocrats, the wickedness and immorality of women and foreigners (particularly Greeks), and laments the decline of the ancient aristocratic virtues.
+60-117); Saturae, I, 74; who attacked the vices of the plutocrats, the wickedness and immorality of women and foreigners (particularly Greeks), and grieves about the decline of the ancient aristocratic virtues.